Are more common than hip replacements

 Severe pain and decreased movement can result as the cushion of cartilage wears away in a knee joint affected by osteoarthritis or other diseases.
 The joint bones rub against each other, becoming rough, pitted and irritated.

 There are many different types of knee replacements.
 They can be broadly classified as partial knee replacements, total knee replacements and consrtained or hinged knee replacements.

 Partial Knee Replacements

-Total Knee replacements
+Total knee replacements

-Total knee replacements are more akin to a knee resurfacing as the worn bone is caped with a metal covering. there is usually a high density polyetheline liner.
+Total knee replacements are more akin to a knee resurfacing as the worn bone is capped with a metal covering.
+There is usually a high density polyetheline liner.
 In total knee replacement the lower end of the thigh bone is recovered with metal and the top of the shin bone is replaced with a metal tray.
 There are two different types of total knee replacement.
 The patella or knee cap is only replaced if it is worn.

 Revision knee replacements

 Linked knee replacements are used in the role of revision surgery.